Wesmania/game-life-report/source/Technical stuff part 2.rst

 DRM in this situation [7]_, this can be unreasonably difficult to do because of game-side obfuscation techniques.
-Irdeto, company that develops Denuvo anti-tamper, claims that it can prevent debugging, reverse engineering and changing the application and that it can increase the time needed to cirumvent protection to "weeks and months".
+Irdeto, company that develops Denuvo anti-tamper, claims that it can prevent debugging, reverse engineering and changing the application and that it can increase the time needed to circumvent protection to "weeks and months".
 [8]_ If not removed from the game, such tools effectively prevent players from circumventing DRM (as they might be allowed to do) and launching their game.